igorkasyanchuk/rails_db/README.md

 ## Requirements

-For now was tested only with Ruby 2.2 and Rails 4.2.
+For now was tested manually only with Ruby 2.X, and Rails 4.X.
 But expected to work with older versions too.
+Also there are automated tests running on Travis CI.

 ## Main Features